Mitchzah/Mitchzah.github.io/aboutme.md

 - I like building things.
   - Reality: I love Lego Ninjago builds, Minecraft and any opportunity to breakdown complex projects into workable items.
 - I am easy to find at a volleyball game.
-  - Reality: I supply alot of positive energy on the court.
+  - Reality: I supply an over abundance of positive energy on the court.

 # nicknames